mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

 RETURN="""
 ```

 Similar to the last one, you have to split it up and do it iteratively to get a small number of facts that can fit into the next set of prompts.
-You can see that this can turn into a whole lot of LLM calls and a lot of added latency even if you parallelize them.
+This can turn into many LLM calls and a lot of added latency even if you parallelize them.

 ### LLM + Vector Database: Parsing Challenge

-When using a [vector database](https://gist.github.com/mcminis1/2a2d639932b40d2571c06a3088b4c48c#file-vectordatabase-py) to find the relevant phrases, the html parsing and content extraction parts become much more important.
+When using a [vector database](https://gist.github.com/mcminis1/2a2d639932b40d2571c06a3088b4c48c#file-vectordatabase-py) to find the relevant phrases, the HTML parsing and content extraction parts become much more important.
 The `sentence_transformers` models are much more sensitive to noise than the GPT model series.

 Many webpages are off limits to web crawlers and robots.
 My approach to finding good reference material is probably a grey area, and so I'm not going to go into detail here.
-If you're really interested, try reaching out to me via linkedin or email.
+If you're really interested, try reaching out to me via LinkedIn or email.

 The best library I've found for pulling text out of a website is [trafilatura](https://trafilatura.readthedocs.io/en/latest/)

 ```python
 def get_text_from_html(contents_html: str) -> str:
     return trafilatura.extract(contents_html)
 ```
-It's the only one I've seen with a really nice writeup on it's [evaluation metrics](https://trafilatura.readthedocs.io/en/latest/evaluation.html)
+It's the only one I've seen with a really nice writeup on its [evaluation metrics](https://trafilatura.readthedocs.io/en/latest/evaluation.html)

 Here's how I filter out the top paragraphs.
 ```python